The Bankrate promise

 1. A president can appoint – and technically fire – the Fed chair

-What constitutes as a “cause,” however, is not exactly clear, though it likely doesn’t include a disagreement on the direction of interest rates.
+But what constitutes a “cause,” is not exactly clear, though it likely doesn’t include a disagreement on the direction of interest rates.

-But if a president did decide to kickstart a legal battle to oust the chief U.S. central banker, it’s likely that the courts will look to similar roles for illumination, such as the chairman of the Federal Trade Commission, says Pete Earle, a research fellow at the American Institute for Economic Research.
+Yet, if a president decided to kickstart a legal battle to oust the chief U.S. central banker, the courts will likely look to similar roles for illumination, such as the chairman of the Federal Trade Commission, says Pete Earle, a research fellow at the American Institute for Economic Research.

 “Is raising rates a neglect of duty?”
-Earle says, referring to Trump’s most common critique of Powell.
+Earle says.
 “I don’t see any court arguing that, especially when they’re hired for their policy and their academic expertise.
 The Fed is charged with this duty of adjusting rates as it sees fit.”

 2. A president does appoint the majority of voting officials

-Ousting a Fed chief seems particularly difficult for a president – but there are still other ways in which the chief executive can influence the Fed.
+While a president would find ousting a Fed chief particularly difficult, there are still other ways in which the chief executive can influence the Fed — mainly by choosing whom to elevate for the Fed’s board of governors.

 3. But a president is not the sole arbiter of who takes those seats

 Just because the president picks those who occupy seats on the board doesn’t mean they ultimately make it through.
-The Senate Committee on Banking, Housing, and Urban Affairs confirms each nomination, while others simply dissolve from the process.
+The Senate Committee on Banking, Housing, and Urban Affairs confirms each nomination, while others simply don’t make it through the process.

-Trump previously nominated Marvin Goodfriend, who was a professor of economics at Carnegie Mellon University, but he was never confirmed.
+Trump, for example, nominated Marvin Goodfriend, who was a professor of economics at Carnegie Mellon University, but he was never confirmed.
 He died of cancer in December 2019.
 Nellie Liang, a Brookings Institution fellow, withdrew her name from consideration after facing Republican and Wall Street opposition.
+Meanwhile, Biden’s pick Sarah Bloom Raskin took her name out of the hat for the Fed’s vice chair for supervision after senators on both party lines said they wouldn’t vote for her.

 Also insulating the Fed from presidential influence are the 12 regional Fed banks across the country.
 Presidents do not control who runs them.
 Instead, directors form a search committee and hire a firm to identify “a broad, diverse, highly qualified candidate pool,” according to the Federal Reserve.
 The Fed’s board of governors then approves the final pick.

-4. A president can voice his concerns and participate in the conversation – and Trump’s not the only one who’s done it
+4. A president isn’t barred from voicing his concerns and participating in the conversation

-Whether it’s Trump’s comments that the Fed is “going loco” with interest rate hikes, or his blunt statement that “he’s not the least bit happy” with his pick to lead the central bank, one thing is for certain: The president has strong opinions about the Fed.
+Americans might remember Trump’s comments on the Fed throughout his presidency.
+Amid the Fed’s four 2018 rate hikes, Trump said the Fed was “going loco” with interest rate hikes and that “he’s not the least bit happy” with his pick to lead the central bank.

-Believe it or not, though, Trump’s not the first president to explicitly comment on such policies.
-Harry Truman, Lyndon Johnson, Richard Nixon, Ronald Reagan and George H.W.
+Truman along with Lyndon Johnson, Richard Nixon, Ronald Reagan and George H.W.
 Bush have all explicitly commented on the direction of interest rates, according to Earle’s research.
+Truman in a later encounter with his Fed chair appointee Martin called him a “traitor.”

 In a phone call with then-Fed chair Arthur Burns, Richard Nixon said, “Independent!
-You get it up.
-I don’t want anymore nasty letters from people about it.
+You get it [the money supply] up.
+I don’t want any more nasty letters from people about it.
 OK?”
+Another conversation urged Burns not to make any policy decisions that could “hurt us” in the November 1972 election.

-5. But Trump cannot officially bar the Fed from raising interest rates
+5. But a president cannot officially bar the Fed from raising or lowering interest rates

-When experts say the Fed is independent, that’s mostly because the central bank has the power to raise, lower or maintain interest rates without approval from the Legislative or Executive branches.
-This means that there’s nothing Trump can really do to prevent the Fed from raising rates.
+When experts say the Fed is independent, that’s mostly because the central bank has the power to raise, lower or maintain interest rates without approval from the legislative or executive branches.
+This means that there’s nothing a president can really do to prevent the Fed from raising rates.

 Still, that hasn’t stopped people from fearing that the president’s comments do have some sort of influence over policy, Binder says.

-Powell and Clarida met with Trump and Treasury Secretary Steven Mnuchin at the White House for dinner back on Feb.
-4. Immediately afterward, they issued a statement to likely keep people from panicking about political interference, Binder says.
+For example, Powell and former Fed Vice Chair Richard Clarida met with President Donald Trump and Treasury Secretary Steven Mnuchin at the White House for dinner back on Feb.
+4, 2020.
+Immediately afterward, they issued a statement, likely to keep people from panicking about political interference, Binder says.

 Stripping the Fed of its powers, however, would not be easy.